BA (Liverpool), MPhil, PhD (Cambridge), FSA

 Work began in the summer of 2008 on a comprehensive catalogue of the Egyptian coffins in the south-west of the United Kingdom, in particular in the museums of Bristol, Exeter, Swansea and Truro; a second volume will cover Liverpool, Manchester and Bolton, and it is hoped that other British provincial collections will follow.
 For access to a dedicated web-page for the Egyptian Coffins in Provincial Collections of the United Kingdom Project, click here.

-A volume written with Dr Bill Manley publishing the Egyptian coffins in National Museums Scotland, Edinburgh was published in 2010, with work ongoing with Simon Eccles of Glasgow Museums in publishing the sarcophagi once owned by Alexander, tenth Duke of Hamilton.
+A volume written with Dr Bill Manley publishing the Egyptian coffins in National Museums Scotland, Edinburgh was published in 2010, with work ongoing with Simon Eccles, formerly of Glasgow Museums in publishing the sarcophagi once owned by Alexander, tenth Duke of Hamilton.

 A list of Dr Dodson's available books is here.